Skip to header Skip to main navigation Skip to main content

 AOC1AOC2 AOC3

-An advanced optical component semiconductor refers to the integration of semiconductor materials directly into or onto fiber optic technology, or the use of specialized, high-performance semiconductor components (like amplifiers and transceivers) within Active Optical Components (AOCs).
+An advanced optical component semiconductor refers to the integration of semiconductor materials directly into or onto fiber optic technology, or the use of specialized, high-performance semiconductor components (like amplifiers and transceivers) within Active Optical Cables.
 These technologies are designed to boost data transmission speeds, reduce latency, and lower power consumption, largely driven by the demands of generative AI data centers.

 Here are the two primary interpretations of this technology: